-Mentoring Model: Students who enroll in the Mentoring D.Min. program attend weekly courses on campus during the regular academic year.
+Mentoring Model: Students in the Mentoring D.Min. program enroll in weekly courses during the regular academic year.

-Intensive Cohort Model: Students interested in a shared area of study attend classes for two weeks in January interterm and in June.
+Intensive Cohort Model: CST currently offers a cohort D.Min. in Practical Theology of Healing, Reconciliation and Transformation in Korean Contexts.
+Students attend classes for two weeks in January interterm and in June.
 Preparation for courses begins two months prior to classes and assignments are due after the session concludes.
-CST currently is offering a cohort D.Min. in Practical Theology of Healing, Reconciliation and Transformation in Korean Contexts.
-(Note that the Cohort Model D.Min. requires a minimum number of students for the program to begin its three-year cycle.)
+(Note that the Cohort Model D.Min. requires a minimum number of students for the program to begin its three-year cycle and the current option requires proficiency in the Korean language.)